 Oh my gosh, you guys, I hardly remember what it feels like to cook in my kitchen.
 Today is July 23rd.
 On June 27th we left for vacation in Vermont, and arrived home over a week later.
 I was home for barely a week, and in that time I unpacked from a week at the condo in Vermont, meaning not only clothes, but also food, toiletries, toys, hiking shoes, swimming gear, and the laptop and DSLR camera that a food blogger just cannot travel without, and repacked.
-And not just repacked, but repacked for my kids to stay at my mom’s for ten days and for me to be at my mom’s (which also means pool and beach gear), and, in the middle of that ten day span, I had to also be packed to travel to Orlando for five days for the Food & Wine Conference.
+And not just repacked, but repacked for my kids to stay at my mom’s for ten days and for me to be at my mom’s (which also means pool and beach gear), and, in the middle of that ten day span, I had to also be packed to travel to Orlando for five days for a conference.
 Let’s just say that during the few days I was actually home, not much cooking happened, and what I did cook was really basic stuff like Worcestershire Sauce Cast Iron Cube Steaks.

-Then at mom’s she spoiled me a bit a did a lot of the cooking, when we didn’t go out, and Isabel and the Food & Wine Conference Committee and Rosen Shingle Creek Resort team spoiled me in Orlando with some fabulous food.
-Now I’ve been home for less than seven of the last, what, twenty-six-ish days, and we just arrived back home today.
+Then at mom’s she spoiled me a bit a did a lot of the cooking when we didn’t go out to eat, and then the conference committee and hotel staff spoiled me in Orlando with some fabulous food.
+I’ve been home for less than seven of the last, what, twenty-six-ish days, and we just arrived back home today.
 I spent the two hours between opening the door from our 3 1/2 hour drive and dinnertime dumping my kids in their playroom, unloading the car, unpacking, cleaning up, doing laundry, and so on and so on and so on.